dfrechdev/create-apex-js-app/README.md

 ## Prerequisites

-To create your JavaScript library for APEX please make sute you have the follwing installed:
+To create your JavaScript library for APEX please make sure you have the follwing installed:

 -   node.js >= 8.9.0
 -   npm >= 5.2.0